Why Does Scent Transport You Back in Time?

 Maybe, for instance, you used to have outdoor family picnics throughout your youth.
 Something as small as the scent of pine trees could trigger memories of these events if your picnics were near pine trees.

-Or, perhaps a relative who passed away always ate peppermint candies or baked your favorite apple pie every holiday.
+Or if you old childhood best friend and you used to bake apple pie every holiday together.
 Simply smelling the slightest hint of mint or apple pie spice could trigger you to grow sad, quite suddenly.
 This change in emotion is caused by the link between smell and this person who you miss.
 Scent works so quickly that many times you don’t even notice why your emotions have shifted or why you’re flipping through old memories.

 Conjure Happy Memories through Scent Therapy